t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Since the messages are queued, the receiver is aware of each occurrence of the event and can react accordingly.
 For instance, in an event-centric system, ringing a doorbell would result in a message being sent that represents the event that it was rung.

-In resource-oriented paradigms such as REST, messages usually carry the current state of the remote resource, independent from the changes (i.e., events) that have lead to that state.
+In resource-oriented paradigms such as REST, messages usually carry the current state of the remote resource, independent from the changes (i.e., events) that have led to that state.
 In a naive yet natural design, a doorbell could be modeled as a resource that can have the states unpressed and pressed.
 There are, however, a few issues with this approach.
 Polling (i.e., periodically retrieving) the doorbell resource state is not a good option, as the client is highly unlikely to be able to observe all the changes in the pressed state with any realistic polling interval.